Loubna875/portfolio-contact-form/README.md

-# 🌐 Personal Portfolio — Loubna Othmani
+# 🌐 Personal Portfolio — Loubna

 This is my personal portfolio website showcasing my work in **web development**, **data analysis**, and **interactive dashboards**.
 The site includes an about section, a dynamic projects gallery, and a fully functional contact form.

 ## 👋 About Me

-I’m Loubna, a student based in Paris and Umeå with a growing passion for data analysis and web development.
+I’m Loubna, a student based in Umeå with a growing passion for data analysis and web development.
 This portfolio represents my journey, my projects, and the skills I’m building along the way.
 ---